 Advice from a haematologist should be available at all times.

-There should be adequate, age-appropriate critical care facilities, including high-dependency and intensive care units fulfilling national standards, to allow the timely admission of patients who require these services following surgery, including those with resuscitation burns and undergoing free-flap surgery.6,11,25,39
+There should be adequate, age appropriate critical care facilities, including high dependency and critical care units fulfilling national standards, to allow the timely admission of patients who require these services following surgery, including those with resuscitation burns and those undergoing free-flap surgery.4,9,31,46,47

-A burns theatre should be located in immediate proximity to any service providing critical care for burn patients.11
+A burns theatre should be located in reasonable proximity to any service providing critical care for burn patients.4

 A dedicated burns theatre should be adequately stocked and resourced.
 Theatre anaesthetic equipment and transport monitoring should be compatible with that used in the critical care rooms.
-Single use patient items are preferred, and protocol-based cleaning is needed between cases.15
+Single use patient items are preferred, and protocol based cleaning is needed between cases.19

-Anaesthetic led sedation for dressing changes should take place in rooms equipped with monitoring, piped medical gases, scavenging (where needed), suction, an anaesthetic machine, and drug-infusion pumps.
+Anaesthesia led sedation for dressing changes should take place in rooms equipped with monitoring, piped medical gases, scavenging (where needed), suction, means of ventilation and drug infusion pumps.48

-Access to a high dependency unit for patients undergoing reconstructive surgery should be available.40
+Access to a high dependency unit for patients undergoing reconstructive surgery should be available.49

 3. Areas of special requirement

-Wherever children and young people undergo anaesthesia, their particular needs should be recognised, and they should be managed in age appropriate facilities and be looked after by staff with relevant experience and ongoing training.2
+Wherever children and young people undergo anaesthesia, their particular needs should be recognised.
+They should be managed in age appropriate facilities and should be looked after by staff with relevant experience and continuing training.5

-Children with burns should be cared for in burn services in accordance with the National Burns Care Referral Guidance and with staff and facilities according to the Burn Care Standards.11
+Children with burns should be cared for in burn services in accordance with the National Burns Care Referral Guidance and with staff and facilities according to the burn care standards.4

-Children requiring surgery for cleft lip and palate should be treated by a specialist cleft service.
+Children requiring surgery for cleft lip and palate should be treated by a specialist specialist cleft service.

 Wherever sedation services for paediatric burn management exist, anaesthetists should be involved with setting up, monitoring and auditing the service.

-Anaesthetists who prescribe oral sedation for paediatric burn patients do not need to be physically present for the procedure for which sedation is being prescribed, but they, or other suitably trained and experienced staff, need to be available to return immediately if the need arises.42
+Anaesthetists who prescribe oral sedation for paediatric burn patients do not need to be physically present for the procedure for which sedation is being prescribed but they, or other suitably trained and experienced staff, need to be available to return immediately if the need arises.52

 It is essential to exclude non-accidental injury in children with burn injuries.

-Healthcare workers, including the anaesthetist, must be aware of the local policy for child protection, and they have an obligation to document and report any concerns to a responsible individual.43
+Healthcare workers, including the anaesthetist, must be aware of the local policy for child protection.
+They have an obligation to document and report any concerns to a responsible individual.53

 Major burn injuries and complex plastic surgery cases often require critical care services.
-Recommendations for the provision of such services are described in Guidelines for the provision of intensive care services.9
+Recommendations for the provision of such services are described in guidelines for the provision of intensive care services.9

-Staffing models should promote shared care between burn and critical care teams as this may improve safety.45
+Staffing models should promote shared care between burn and critical care teams, as this may improve safety.55

 Dressing changes, with or without showering or bathing, are a frequent accompaniment to the early phase of burn treatment.
-Where possible, they are conducted without general anaesthesia.
+Where possible, these procedures are conducted without general anaesthesia.

 4. Training and education

-Different levels of training and ongoing education are required, depending on the level of service provision provided by hospitals.
+Different levels of training and continuing education are required, depending on the level of service provision provided by hospitals.

-Patients requiring burn or plastic surgery procedures should be managed by anaesthetists who have an appropriate level of training in this field, have regular commitment to the burn and plastic surgery specialty, and have acquired the relevant knowledge and skills needed to care for these patients.
+Patients requiring burn or plastic surgery procedures should be managed by anaesthetists who have an appropriate level of training in this field.
+They should have a regular commitment to the burn and plastic surgery specialty and should have acquired the relevant knowledge and skills needed to care for these patients.

-In order to maintain the necessary repertoire of skills, anaesthetists providing a burn and plastic surgery anaesthetic service should have a regular commitment to the specialty, and adequate time must be made for them to participate in a range of relevant continuing medical education (CPD) activities.
+To maintain the necessary repertoire of skills, anaesthetists providing a burn and plastic surgery anaesthesia service should have a regular commitment to the specialty, and adequate time must be made for them to participate in a range of relevant CPD activities.

 A small number of centres perform burn surgery.
-These centres should offer external training opportunities for anaesthetists, nursing staff, physiotherapists and other members of the multidisciplinary team.48
+These centres should offer external training opportunities for anaesthetists, nursing staff, physiotherapists and other members of the multidisciplinary team.59

-Anaesthetists who provide emergency care outside burn services should be trained in the initial management of the patient with severe burns, including timely emergency assessment, resuscitation, and transfer to a burns service, through the EMSB (Emergency Management of the Severe Burn) or an equivalent course.49
+Anaesthetists who provide emergency care outside burn services should be trained in the initial management of the patient with severe burns, including timely emergency assessment, resuscitation and transfer to a burns service.60

 5. Organisation and administration